Skip to content

 gs branch delete

-The deleted branch and its commits are removed from the stack.
-Branches above the deleted branch are rebased onto the next branch downstack.
+The deleted branches and their commits are removed from the stack.
+Branches above the deleted branches are rebased onto the next branches available downstack.

 Arguments